Static Word Embeddings for Sentence Semantic Representation: Experiments

 \subsection{Our Models}

 We train our monolingual (English) SWEs using GTE-base \cite{gte}, which achieves strong performance on Massive Text Embedding Benchmark (MTEB) among BERT-sized models.
 We sample sentences from a large-scale unlabelled corpus (CC-100 \cite{wenzek-etal-2020-ccnet,conneau-etal-2020-unsupervised}) and use them in each step of our method.
-For the vocabulary $V$, we include the 150k most frequent words (case-insensitive) in CC-100.
+Since CC-100 contains paragraphs as well as sentences, we segment text into sentences using a sentence splitter\footnote{We use the one at \url{https://github.com/microsoft/BlingFire}.} and retrieve $N$ short sentences for each word $w \in V$.\footnote{We find that using long text for extracting and fine-tuning our SWEs results in worse performance, likely due to the gap of information accessible to the teacher and student models during knowledge distillation (i.e.\ word order information).} For the vocabulary $V$, we include the 150k most frequent words (case-insensitive) in CC-100.
 To generate cross-lingual SWEs, we use mGTE \cite{mgte}, the multilingual version of GTE trained on 75 languages.
-We train cross-lingual embeddings for three language pairs, namely English--German (en--de), English--Chinese (en--zh), and English--Japanese (en--ja).
-We sample short sentences from large-scale parallel corpora (CC-Matrix \cite{schwenk-etal-2021-ccmatrix}) and use them to extract SWEs in \secref{sec_decontext} and calculate the loss in \eqnref{eqn_cl_loss}.
+We train bilingual embeddings for three language pairs, namely English--German (en--de), English--Chinese (en--zh), and English--Japanese (en--ja).
+We sample short sentences from large-scale parallel corpora (CC-Matrix \cite{schwenk-etal-2021-ccmatrix}) and use them to extract SWEs in \secref{sec_decontext} and calculate the cross-lingual loss in \eqnref{eqn_cl_loss}.
 For en--ja, we also use JParaCrawl v3.0 \cite{morishita-etal-2020-jparacrawl,morishita-etal-2022-jparacrawl} to augment data.
-For $V$ in English and German, we choose the 150k most frequent words (case-sensitive) in the corresponding corpora, and 30k most frequent tokens (which can be a subword or consist of multiple words) in Japanese and Chinese.\footnote{This is because mGTE's tokeniser segments sentences into tokens without performing word segmentation in both languages (which have no whitespace word boundary).}
+For $V$ in English and German, we choose the 150k most frequent words (case-sensitive) in the corresponding corpora, and 30k most frequent \textit{tokens} (which can be a subword or consist of multiple words) in Japanese and Chinese.\footnote{This is because mGTE's tokeniser segments sentences into tokens without performing word segmentation in both languages (which have no whitespace word boundary).}

 In \secref{sec_pca}, we reduce the dimensionality to $d' \in \{256,512\}$,\footnote{In most cases, 99\% of the variance can be explained with $d'=512$ when the original dimensionality $d$ is $768$.} and in \secref{sec_kd} we fine-tune SWEs using Adam \cite{adam} with the learning rate of 0.001 for 30k steps, and apply early stopping based on the validation loss; the train and validation data consist of sentences sampled from those used in \secref{sec_decontext}.
 During inference, we tokenise the text $z$ into words (or tokens in Japanese and Chinese) and strip punctuation, and average SWEs to represent $z$.
 When a word is not in $V$, we tokenise it into subwords using (m)GTE's tokeniser, and truncate it by removing the last subword until the remaining string is found in $V$.\footnote{For instance, if \textit{tokeniser} is out of vocabulary, we split it into subwords (e.g.\ \textit{token \#ise \#r}), and strip the last subword(s).
 Then, if \textit{tokenise} (or \textit{token}) is in $V$, we use its embedding.}